dcacciarelli/my-causality-book/_sources/preface.md

 # Preface

-This work-in-progress book is designed to provide comprehensive tutorials on causal inference methodologies.
-This book explains key concepts in this rapidly growing research area and showcases potential applications within electricity markets.
+This book is designed to offer clear and comprehensive guidance on causal inference methods, introducing key concepts in this rapidly evolving field.
+It emphasises the importance of combining a deep understanding of data and processes to draw reliable causal conclusions.
+Throughout, the book demonstrates how these methodologies can be applied effectively within electricity markets, helping readers to develop practical skills for deriving meaningful insights from data.

 ## Prerequisites